OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 ## Summary

 Reconnaissance is an important step in any pentesting engagement.
 This includes API pentesting.
 Reconnaissance significantly enhances the effectiveness of the testing process by gathering information about the API and developing an understanding of the target.
-This phase not only increases the likelihood of discovering critical security issues but also ensures a comprehensive evaluation of the API’s security posture.
+This phase not only increases the likelihood of discovering critical security issues but also ensures a comprehensive evaluation of the APIs security posture.

 ### API Types